13 Things Experts Wish People Knew About Autism

 People with autism can succeed in school

 People on the autism spectrum can achieve different levels of academic success.
 It’s not uncommon for individuals with autism to excel in the classroom when they “receive clear directives, clearly communicated ideas, and support within a structured environment,” says Linda S. Lucas, PhD, licensed mental health counselor and an assistant professor in the department of human services at Beacon College in Leesburg, Florida.
 Beacon College itself has a 70 percent graduation rate and an 83 percent employment placement rate among its students with autism.
-(These 9 things teachers wish you knew about autism should be required reading.)
+(Here’s what teachers wish you knew about learning disabilities.)

 People with autism can have successful careers